 M2PC uses M-PC as software that will run on a Windows PC and can be downloaded here.

-M2PC is the complementary control surface to Martin’s M-PC V3 controller software.
+M2PC is the complementary control surface to Martin’s M-PC controller software.
 Featuring the same layout and portable size as the M2GO, the M2PC delivers a professional level of features directly from any PC.
-Following the philosophy and simplicity of our current controller platform, such as the Martin M1, the Martin M2PC is one of the most powerful and affordable PC-based lighting controllers on the market.
+Following the philosophy and simplicity of our current M-series controller platform, the Martin M2PC is one of the most powerful and affordable PC-based lighting controllers on the market.

 Affordable yet powerful